Nishikata97/SCL-SR/README.md

 ## Code

-This is the source code for the Paper: _Enhancing Session-based Recommendation with Contrastive Learning from Intent and Attribute Views by Exploring Substitutable and Complementary Relations_.
+This is the source code for the Paper: _Semantic Relation Guided Dual-view Contrastive Learning for Session-based Recommendations_.

 ## Requirements